alexch/codelikethis/public/lessons/www/dom_debugging.md

 * A program that assesses code in order to locate any possible errors

 There are endless options for both HTML and CSS linters.
 A quick Google search will yield a number of potential websites and plugins to help debug your code.

+You can download your preferred linter through the VS Code marketplace.
+(ESLint comes bundled with VS Code by default)

 E.g. <https://validator.w3.org/>